rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 ```

 #### Exercise
-Re-write the function `calc_grades_for_console_input_1` as `calc_grades_for_console_input_2` to include exception handling for the case where user enters a non-number.
+Modify the function `calc_grades_for_console_input` to include exception handling for the case where user enters a non-number.
 The goal is to let the program continue in case of invalid input by informing the user that it was an invalid input.

+Call the function in ex05.py

 #### Long Exercise - Put It All Together - The MindMaster Game

-Create a MindMaster Game.
+Create a MindMaster Game in `ex06_mindmaster.py`.
+You can treat it as the main script and create functions/modules the way you like.
+One thing to certainly avoid is writing a monolithic script.

 ##### Business Requirements
 1. The Program thinks about a 3-digit number.